ddnexus/elastics-doc/source/doc/2-flex/7-Live-Reindex.md

 The `:ensure_indices` option ensures 2 things:

-1. It copies the complete data from the old index to the new one first then it will reindex only the models you listed.
+1. It copies the complete data from the old index to the new one first then it reindexes only the models you listed.
 That ensures you won't miss any data from the old indices.
 Besides, in case the index is built by more models, that is faster than reimporting all the models from scratch.
 2. It checks whether any record/document in your DB would use any index not specifically listed in the `:ensure_indices` option.
 That would compromise the safety ensured by point #1, so if that happens, it will abort the reindexing and raise an error that will show you the extra index found.
 You may want to add it to the `:ensure_indices` array and retry the reindex, so ensuring it will be first copied from the old index.

 > Don't use partial reindex to fix a corrupted index, because the `:ensure_indices` option will copy the old (and corrupted) indices first, and reindexing on that copy might not fix the corruption.